 - Use Your Own APIs - Always use your own APIs, allowing you to understand the challenges with integrating, as well as the pain of operations and outages.

-- Action - Allow for standard actions to be taken across resource, but also reflect how APIs will be experienced.
+- Action - Allow for standard actions to be taken across resource, but also reflect how APIs will be experienced, providing meaningful action to be taken around any API.

 - Parameters - Standardize how parameters are crafted as part of API operations, using intuitive and consistent approaches.